Blizzard to sell Overwatch credits instead of loot boxes to Chinese players

 The ‘free gift’ loot boxes included with the in-game currency purchase seem to be where most, if not all, of the value in these microtransactions still lie.
 On its own, the new system, which charges as much 238 yuan (roughly $35) for 120 credits would otherwise be a sour deal for players.

-120 credits is enough for the cheapest tier of character skins, which sell for 75 credits but the more sought after legendary and event exclusive skins can come in between 750 and 3000 skins on their own.
-But, since the 238 yuan tier also comes with the "gift" of 50 boxes, Blizzard is able to still essentially sell loot boxes without complying with the probability disclosure law.
+120 credits is enough for the cheapest tier of character skins, which sell for 75 credits but the more sought after legendary and event exclusive skins can come in between 750 and 3000 credits on their own.
+But, since the 238 yuan tier also comes with the "gift" of 50 boxes, Blizzard is able to still essentially sell loot boxes without disclosing probabilities and item lists for future loot boxes.

 Other developers and publishers operating in the area have also implemented changes to accommodate the new law.
 For example, Valve temporary shut down sales of random drop boxes for Dota 2 and League of Legends’ publisher has meanwhile complied with the law and released a table detailing the probability powering each drop.